 6.1.1 This section identifies the functional requirements for General purpose radio.
-It covers the functionality to be provided by the General purpose radio and the man-machine interface (MMI) is also defined.
+It covers the functionality to be provided by the General purpose radio including the manmachine interface (MMI).
 (I)

 - 6.2.1.1 In this section, the functions to be provided by the General purpose radio are described.
 (I) - 6.2.1.2 The following functions will be provided: